Find out how to develop a good relationship with your neighbours, so you can settle into your new community.

 Try to keep the noise down

 If you plan on having a party, let your neighbours know in advance and tell them when it will finish.
+You must still comply with the obligations under your tenancy agreement or local council noise regulations.

 Try and plan parties for a Friday or Saturday night – during the week your neighbours may have work or school.
+Keep in mind that your neighbours may also have plans at the weekend.
+Being a student doesn’t mean you are outside of society – you are part of it like everyone else.

 - keep the noise as low as possible and within your property